What Is Ownerly? Should You Use its Home Value Estimator?

 One of the best ways to evaluate a business is by reading online reviews.
 While most businesses have a significant mix of positive and negative feedback, Ownerly has a slim online review presence.
 Here’s a snapshot of what users are saying about Ownerly online.

-The brand doesn’t seem to maintain a Google business page with reviews, though it appears as if they had an app on the Google Play store one at some point.
-The archived app search results page shows 2.6 stars and 45 votes.
-But when you click through to the Google Play site the app page says “the requested URL was not found.”
-They also don’t have a Better Business Bureau listing.
+The brand doesn’t seem to maintain a Google business page with customer reviews, though it appears that they had an app on the Google Play store at some point.
+They have a Better Business Bureau listing with an A+ rating, but they are not accredited.

-Ownerly is a newer business, which could explain their scant presence on review sites.
-However, as a business done entirely online it’s noteworthy that they don’t have a Google Business presence which would allow Google reviews.
+As a business done entirely online it’s noteworthy that they don’t have a Google Business presence, which would allow Google reviews.

 Pros and cons of using Ownerly